xenit-eu/dynamic-extensions-for-alfresco/documentation/Installation.md

 * Alfresco Enterprise 5.1
 * Alfresco Enterprise 5.0

-### Known Alfresco issues that impact Dynamic Extensions
+### Known Alfresco issues that impact Dynamic Extensions</summary>

-#### Alfresco 6.1 - wrong version of 'Commons annotations' used
-When using DE on Alfresco 6.1, it is possible that it fails to startup due to following error:
+<details><summary>Alfresco 6.1 - wrong version of 'Commons annotations' used</summary>When using DE on Alfresco 6.1, it is possible that it fails to startup due to following error:

 ```
 Caused by: java.lang.NoSuchMethodError: javax.annotation.Resource.lookup()Ljava/lang/String;